 Today’s post was written by Grace Schultz, archivist at the National Archives at Philadelphia.

 While the Spanish-American War lasted four months (April 21 – August 13, 1898), it resulted in almost 2,500 deaths of American soldiers.
 The short-lived conflict officially came to a close with the Treaty of Paris, which was signed on December 10, 1898.
 During the war, U.S. forces suffered fewer than 400 combat fatalities.
-But at home and abroad, military and civilian personnel in training camps were ravaged by typhoid fever (also called yellow fever), with over 2000 individuals succumbing to the disease.
+But at home and abroad, military and civilian personnel in training camps were ravaged by typhoid fever (also called enteric fever), with over 2000 individuals succumbing to the disease.
 The War Department was responsible for facilitating the burial of military and civilian personnel who died while on duty.

 The newly indexed series of Correspondence Relating to Burial Expenses for Deceased Soldiers, 1898 – 1901, illuminates just how detrimental typhoid fever was to personnel stationed at training camps in the United States during this time period.
 All but a handful of the 181 individuals documented in this series died of typhoid fever, and none of them died in combat.
 Most files contain correspondence between the depot and embalmers, funeral homes, casket companies, cemeteries, shipping companies, family members, and more to coordinate the payment, as well as the transportation and/or burial, of the deceased.